-"Joint physical custody" means that both parents share physical custody for extended periods of time.
-(California Family Code 3004.)
+"Joint physical custody" means that both parents share physical custody for extended periods of time based on the California Family Code 3004.
 If a child's time is split evenly or almost evenly between the parents, the parents have shared physical custody.

 Sole Physical Custody

-A child who has "sole physical custody" lives with one parent, with the court's permission to order visitation time with the other parent.
-(California Family Code 3007.)
-According to California law, a seeking parent must show that there has been a substantial change in circumstances since the last order that necessitates a new custody or visitation order in the child's best interests.
+A child who has "sole physical custody" lives with one parent, with the court's permission to order visitation time with the other parent according to California Family Code 3007.
+A seeking parent must show that there has been a substantial change in circumstances since the last order that necessitates a new custody or visitation order in the child's best interests.

 Arrangements for Joint Custody

 When parents share shared custody, they usually work out a schedule that suits their work schedules, living conditions, and children's needs.
-If the parents are unable to agree on a timetable, the court will make one for them.
-Children sometimes swap weeks between their parents' homes or apartments.
+If the parents cannot agree on a timetable, the court will make one for them.
+Children sometimes swap weeks between their parent's homes or apartments.
 Other provisions for shared physical custody include: